Exponentially more concise quantum recognition of non-RMM regular languages: One-way quantum finite automata together with classical states

 \subsection{One-way quantum finite automata together with classical states}

-In Section 1, we gave the motivation for introducing 1QFAC.
-We now define formally the proposed model.
-To this end, we need the following notation.
+In Section 1, we gave the motivation for introducing the new one-way quantum finite automata model, i.e., 1QFAC.
+We now define formally the model.
+To this end, we need the following notations.
 Given a finite set $B$, we denote by ${\cal H}(B)$ the Hilbert space freely generated by $B$.
 Furthermore, we denote by $I$ and $O$ the identity operator and zero operator on ${\cal H}(Q)$, respectively.

 \begin{Df}\em A 1QFAC ${\cal A}$ is defined by a 9-tuple

 where: \begin{itemize} \item $\Sigma$ is a finite set (the {\it input alphabet});

 \item $\Gamma$ is a finite set (the {\it output alphabet});